Hemanthneu/Customer-Engagement-Analysis/README.md

-# Customer-Engagement-Analysis

-A Practical Approach to Analyzing and Visualizing Customer Engagement Metrics
+# A Practical Approach to Analyzing and Visualizing Customer Engagement Metrics

 Welcome to the Student Engagement Dashboard project!
 This repository is dedicated to the creation of a comprehensive three-page dashboard featuring key metrics and visualizations.
 The objective is to provide insights into student engagement and pinpoint critical areas for improvement.